There are several good Digital Audio Workstations (DAWs) available for Linux. However, only a few of them are free to download.

 - Pitch Fades

-Unless you’re an advanced music creator (or sound designer), you can do almost anything with Tracktion’s free T7 DAW.
+Unless you’re an advanced music creator (or sound designer), you can do almost anything with Tracktion’s Waveform Free 12.

-What do you think about Tracktion’s T7 DAW?
+What do you think about Tracktion’s Waveform Free DAW?
 Is it good enough for you?
-Do you think that the paid ones might end up offering a free version for Linux as well?
+What do you think you do with paid music DAWs that you cannot do with Waveform Free?